evan-desu/evan-desu/README.md

 ## Hi there , I'm Evan 👋

 I'm a Full Stack Developer based in Yokohama, Japan.
-I love building applications from scratch and solving complex problems.
+I love building applications from scratch and solving problems.

 I'm currently working as a full-stack engineer on [Kinjo](http://www.kinjo-japan.com).